InteropIO/finsemble-bloomberg/docs_src/README.md

 - `finsemble.custom.bloomberg.enabled` (default `true`): determines whether the Bloomberg Bridge should be connected to the Terminal.
 Set to `false` before updating other settings at runtime, then set to `true` to connect to a new host.
 - `finsemble.custom.bloomberg.remote` (default `false`): Enables connection to a remote machine.
 If false the value of `remoteAddress` will be assumed to be `"localhost"`.
 - `finsemble.custom.bloomberg.remoteAddress` (default `null`): The machine name or IP address of the remote machine with a terminal running on it.
+- `finsemble.custom.bloomberg.showStatus` (default `false`): Determines whether the Bloomberg connection status icon should be displayed in the toolbar or not.

 These config values may be set via dynamic configuration, on behalf of the user.
 To do so, import configuration of the following format via `ConfigClient.processAndSet`: